JacobTfar/TapfarTech/src/pages/blog/posts/readme-neonmint.md

 ---
 layout: /src/layouts/MarkdownPostLayout.astro
-title: NeonMint Template Documentation
+title: Building TapfarTech - From Template to Professional Brand
-author: Fernando López
+author: Jacob Tapfar
-description: "NeonMint is a modern, minimalist template crafted for developers and digital creatives.
-Its dark-themed layout with mint green highlights delivers a sleek, elegant, and functional visual experience—perfect for portfolios, dashboards, or tech landing pages."
+description: "Learn how TapfarTech transformed a modern template into a professional business website.
+Discover the development process, customization strategies, and technical decisions behind creating a compelling online presence for IT consulting and web services."
 image:
   url: "/images/projects/neonmint.webp"
-  alt: "Screenshot of NeonMint, a modern and minimalist web template built with Astro and TailwindCSS.
-It displays various sections such as blog, portfolio, work experience, and Markdown guide, in both light and dark modes with mint green accents."
+  alt: "TapfarTech website transformation showcasing modern design with dark theme and mint green accents, built with Astro and TailwindCSS for professional IT consulting services."
 pubDate: 2025-04-04
 tags:
   [
-    "documentation", "portfolio", "web-development", "astro", "tailwindcss" ]
+    "web-development", "business-branding", "astro", "tailwindcss", "portfolio" ]
-languages: ["astro", "javascript", "tailwind", "markdown"]
+languages: ["astro", "javascript", "tailwind"]
 ---

-## 🎯 Overview
+## 🎯 Project Overview

-**NeonMint** is a minimalist and modern template designed for developers and digital creatives.
-Its dark-toned aesthetic with mint green accents offers a clean, elegant, and functional visual experience, ideal for portfolios, dashboards, or tech landing pages.
+**TapfarTech** represents the evolution of a modern template into a professional business website.
+This project demonstrates how strategic customization and technical expertise can transform a foundation into a compelling online presence for IT consulting and web development services.

+## 🚀 Business Goals

+### Professional Positioning
+- Showcase systems administration expertise from military and airline industry experience
+- Establish credibility in web development and IT consulting
+- Create a platform for attracting small business clients
+- Build a foundation for scaling from side hustle to full business operations

+### Technical Objectives
+- Implement modern web technologies (Astro, TailwindCSS, TypeScript)
+- Ensure fast loading times and optimal SEO performance
+- Create responsive design for all device types
+- Establish scalable content management for future growth

 ## 📁 Project Structure